GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Alternatively, users can create a script which lists the buckets and creates the appropriate objects for the directories so that the ```--implicit-dirs``` flag is not used.

+**Using Cloud Storage Buckets with Hierarchical Namespaces Enabled :**

+Cloud Storage Fuse also offers seamless support for buckets with hierarchical namespaces enabled.
+Mounting an HNS-enabled bucket using gcsfuse works exactly like mounting a standard bucket, with no additional configuration required.

+HNS-enabled buckets offer several advantages over standard buckets when used with cloud storage fuse:

+- HNS-enabled buckets eliminates the need for --implicit-dirs flag.
+HNS buckets inherently understand directories, so gcsfuse no longer needs this flag to simulate directory structures.
+Users will see consistent directory listings with or without the flag.
+- In HNS buckets, renaming a folder and its child folders is an atomic operation, meaning all associated resources—including objects and managed folders—are renamed in a single step.
+This ensures data consistency and significantly improves operation performance.
+- HNS buckets treat folders as first-class entities, closely aligning with traditional file system semantics.
+Commands like mkdir now directly create folder resources within the bucket, unlike with traditional buckets where directories were simulated using prefixes and 0-byte objects.
+- The [Objects.list](https://cloud.google.com/storage/docs/json_api/v1/objects/list) api is replaced with more efficient [Folder:get](https://cloud.google.com/storage/docs/json_api/v1/folders/getfoldermetadata) api during lookup operations.
 # Generations

 With each record in Cloud Storage is stored object and metadata [generation numbers](https://cloud.google.com/storage/docs/generations-preconditions).
 These provide a total order on requests to modify an object's contents and metadata, compatible with causality.
 So if insert operation A happens before insert operation B, then the generation number resulting from A will be less than that resulting from B.